fuseml/fuseml-core/README.md

     bin/fuseml codeset register --name "test" --project "mlflow-project-01" "/tmp/mlflow/mlflow-01"
     ```

-    Last argument points to the directory on your machine where your ML application code is located.
+    Last argument points either to the directory on your machine where your ML application code is located or it can actually point to a git repository with the application code.

     After registering, use
     ```